thelovelab/tximport/README.md

 # Update: now hosted on Bioconductor

 tximport is now hosted on Bioconductor.
+Be aware that this GitHub repo is therefore not up to date with the current version available here:

 http://bioconductor.org/packages/tximport

-It will become part of the release branch in April 2016.
+tximport will become part of the Bioconductor release branch in April 2016.
 The latest version of tximport can be installed via:

 ```
 source("http://bioconductor.org/biocLite.R")
 biocLite("tximport")
 ```

+Although, these installation steps will only be available for R-devel until April 2016, at which point, this will also work for the latest version of R.

 # tximport